FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 # Forms and Events

-We can also use jQuery's `.on()` method to handle a variety of HTML form-related events:
+We can also use jQuery's `.on()` method to handle a variety of other HTML form-related events:

 - `blur`
 - `change`